-Carriers configuration is accessible from the Routing $\mathbb{X} \to \operatorname{Carriers}$ menu.
+Carriers configuration is accessible from the Routing $x \to \text{Carriers}$ menu.

-When a SIP gateway is created, a related carrier will be automatically created in disabled state, as shown in figure 2.7 on page 11.
-The carrier just
+When a SIP gateway is created, a related carrier will be automatically created in disabled state, as shown in figure 2.7 on page 12.
+The carrier just needs to be enabled by clicking on the Enable/Disable action button.